nodeshift/nodejs-reference-architecture/docs/development/npm-package-development.md

 #### package.json

 While **name** and **version** are the only fields that are required to publish a package, the team recommends a few others that provide more information to the user.
+Recommended package.json fields are below:

+* **name** - This is a required field.
+While the package name can be anything, it is recommended that the name be something related to the package being created.

+  If an organization will be creating multiple packages, it can be a good idea to use the scoping syntax for those packages.
+For example, a scoped package in the Nodeshift organization might look like this: `@nodeshift/package1`

+* **version** - This is a required field.
+It is recommended that any package that is publish adhere to [semantic versioning](https://semver.org/).

+  It is recommended that when an older Node.js version is removed and no longer supported, the package should release a new major version.

+  For more information and tools that can help with this, checkout our [Module Version](./npm-publishing.md#module-versions) section of the [npm publishing section](./npm-publishing.md).

 * **description** - This is a string that will help users discover the package, especially if it is published to the public npm registry